-A. REPLACEMENT PROPE :PTV·
+A. REPLACEMENT PROPE EDTV·

-ASSESSOR'S PARCEL NUMBER IXI I.
+ASSESSOR'S PARCEL NUMBER -N11.

 PROPERTY ADDRESS CITY

 DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

 DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

 B. ORIGINAL (FORMER) P ROPERTY:

 ASSESSOR'S PARCEL NUMBER DATE OF DISASTER

 PROPERTY ADDRESS CITY

 C. CLAIMANT INFORMATION ON

 NAME OF CLAIMANT

-penalty of perjury under the laws of the complete to the best of my knowledg e State of California that the foregoing, and all information ge and belief.
+I certify (or declare) under hereon, is true, correct, an penalty of perjury under the laws of the e State of California that the foregoing, and all information ge and belief.

 SIGNATURE OF CLAIMANT DATE

-MAILING ADDRESS DAYTIME PHONE NUMBER
+MAILING ADDRESS DAYTIME PHONE NUMBER ()

 CITY, STATE, ZIP E-MAIL ADDRESS